splunk/observability-workshop/content/monitoring-as-code/terraform.md

 Initialize Terraform and upgrade to the latest version of the Splunk Terraform Provider

 !!! note "Upgrading the SignalFx Terraform Provider"
     You will need to run the command below each time a new version of the Splunk Terraform Provider is released.
-You can track the releases on [GitHub](https://github.com/splunk-terraform/terraform-provider-signalfx/releases){: target=_blank}.
+You can track the releases on [GitHub](https://github.com/splunk-terraform/terraform-provider-signalfx/releases).

 === "Shell Command"